 With minimal overhead, we put your tax-deductible contribution to work immediately to help animals.
 AWI consistently receives high ratings from charity watchdog organizations for its wise use of contributions.

 The minimum donation for AWI membership is $35, except for a $10 student or senior citizen membership.
 When you donate, you will automatically begin receiving the AWI Quarterly, and you are immediately eligible for member benefits.
 Also, ordering an AWI Quarterly subscription through our publication store constitutes a membership donation.

-Here are some of our most memorable successes in 2014—made achievable by the support and donations from our dedicated members across the globe:
+Here are some of our most memorable successes during this past fiscal year—made achievable by the support and donations from our dedicated members across the globe:

 - AWI provided on-the-ground expertise to help Senegal National Parks and local communities restore wildlife habitat in the Sahel for scimitar-horned oryx, red-necked ostrich, and other native animals.

 - We participated in the dramatic rescue and subsequent adoption of hundreds of shelter cats and dogs from the storm-ravaged Virgin Islands during hurricanes Irma and Maria.

 - We won decisive legal battles to end outdated and deadly wildlife management techniques in California.

 - We partnered with HarperCollins publishers and acclaimed author Katherine Applegate to rally young people to join the fight to protect endangered species.

 - AWI brought national media attention to the USDA’s abdication of its legal duty to protect animals from abuse in puppy mills, research facilities, roadside zoos, and elsewhere.